A Floer fundamental group: Application and proof of theorem .

-Suppose $H$ has no index $1$ orbit, or more precisely that it has no index $1$ orbit with non vanishing multiplicity~: this means there are no Floer trajectories from an index $1$ to an index $0$ orbit having an augmentation.
+Suppose $H$ has no index $1$ orbit, or more precisely that it has no index $1$ orbit with non vanishing multiplicity~: this means there are no Floer trajectories from an index $1$ to an index $0$ orbit that admits at least one augmentation.
 For convenience, let

 Our assumption can then be written as~:

 Let $b$ be an index $1$ Morse critical point, such that the unstable manifold of $b$ defines a non trivial loop $\gamma$ in $M$, and let $\gamma_{-}$ and $\gamma_{+}$ be the two Morse flow lines rooted at $b$.
 For convenience, we consider $\gamma$ as based at $b$ and let~: